Visas to Work in the USA

-It’s important to stress that you cannot undertake paid employment if you have entered the US on the Visa Waiver Program (VWP) or on a B visitor visa.
+It’s important to stress that you cannot undertake paid employment if you have entered the US under the Visa Waiver Program (VWP) or on a B visitor visa.
 ‘Chancing it’ at the border is risky, and something we would strongly advise against.
 If you are questioned by border officials about your planned activities while in the US, and it’s deemed that you do not hold the required permission, you will be refused entry into the US.
 This will be recorded and will impact your future US immigration applications.

 If you are studying in the US on an F or M visa and you want to stay in the US to work after you finish your studies, you will need to consider your work visa options early to avoid your current visa expiring as any new application will require time to put together, submitted and processed.